 Half day exam, on the third day of training or on a date to suit you £500 +VAT

-The Cyber Scheme Fundamental Level (CSFL) training and assessment is designed for anyone wishing to begin a career in technical cyber security.
+The Cyber Scheme Foundation Level (CSFL) training and assessment is designed for anyone wishing to begin a career in technical cyber security.

 The Cyber Scheme has launched a new assessment, with corresponding training, to help entry level, graduate and junior cyber security professionals follow the best possible route to a career in security testing.